ArjunB3hl/CampHub/README.md

 ## Features
 - User accounts with profiles.
-- Business search by location and category.
+- Campsite search by location and category.
 - User-generated reviews and ratings.
-- Business registration and profile management.

 ## Technologies
 - Frontend: HTML, CSS, JavaScript